thunderbird89/esf/stories/story-knock-knock.md

 > "All bombers destroyed," HARBINGER reported over the tactical net, its voice carrying a note of satisfaction.
 "Ryzak heavy strike capability neutralized.
 Galileo Station threat level reduced significantly."

 Miguel checked his tactical display.
 Where eight bomber icons had been thirty seconds ago, there was now just debris.
-The Ryzak fleet was still there—battleship, carrier, cruisers, destroyers—but their ability to deliver decisive strikes against the station had been eliminated.
+The Ryzak fleet was still there - battleship, carrier, cruisers, destroyers - but their ability to deliver decisive strikes against the station had been eliminated.

 > "All Talon squadrons, this is Station Command," Commander Chen's voice came through, steady despite the zero-gravity environment she was operating in.
 "Excellent work.
 Regroup and establish defensive perimeter around Galileo Station.
 The Ryzak will be coming for us now.
 Make them pay for every meter."